Sixth Nerve Palsy

-Sixth nerve palsy results from dysfunction or damage of your sixth cranial nerve, also known as the abducens nerve.
-This causes problems with eye movement.
+Sixth nerve palsy occurs when the sixth cranial nerve is damaged or doesn't work right.
+It's also known as the abducens nerve.
+This condition causes problems with eye movement.

 The sixth cranial nerve sends signals to your lateral rectus muscle.
 This is a small muscle that attaches to the outer side of your eye.
 When this muscle contracts, your eye moves away from your nose.
 Each eye has its own lateral rectus muscle served by its own cranial nerve.

 The sixth nerve emerges from the lower part of your brain.
 It travels a long way before reaching the lateral rectus.
 Damage at any point along its path can cause the nerve to work poorly or not at all.
 Because the lateral rectus muscle can no longer contract properly, your eye turns inward toward your nose.

 Sometimes, sixth nerve palsy happens without any other symptoms.
 This is called isolated sixth nerve palsy.
 Other times, sixth nerve palsy may come with other symptoms.
 This is called nonisolated sixth nerve palsy.

 Sometimes, sixth nerve palsy is present from birth.
 It can also result from other problems that happen later on.
 In children, injury is a leading cause.
 In adults, stroke is one of the most common causes.
 It is relatively rare.